Find an FFA Chapter Near You

 The Quality Chapter Plan and Report is a two-step process: the Quality Chapter Plan and the Quality Chapter Report.
 The Quality Chapter Plan opens in September and is due October 1 each year.
 The plan is simply what your chapter hopes to accomplish this school year.
 This must be submitted in order for you chapter to be eligible for career developments events.

-The Quality Chapter Report opens in April and is due May 15 each year.
+The Quality Chapter Report opens in April and is due in May each year.
 This submission is used as an accomplishment report to highlight all of the activities your chapter has participated in this year.
 This submission is use to determine various awards and also to determine if your chapter is eligible to seat delegates.